shreyasganesh0/Http-Server-Golang/README.md

    `app/server.go`.
 1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.

+### This is the link to the living document that notes all my learnings [https://docs.google.com/document/d/e/2PACX-1vQ1YPgF4USEzwpNoJg405CPLC_f7r5wCmrg8BwlsiX20c_UFmxrsNsLRwcuubGY_nYNYJmgOI990OQi/pub](link)